ibm-cloud-docs/sap/sap-terraform-automate-s4hana-ansible.md

     |PRIVATE_SSH_KEY	|Input id_rsa private key content or use a secret stored in Secrets Manager|
     |SAP_MAIN_PASSWORD	|SAP main password or use a secret that is stored in Secrets Manager |

 4. Review and update the optional parameters.
 The Ansible scripts expect the SAP kits to be in the default locations listed.
-For more detailed information, see the [Readme file - Input Parameters](https://cloud.ibm.com/catalog/content/content-ibm-sap-vpc-automation-s4hana-ec60f4ee-c27d-4bcb-8aef-dee83a3f2659-global/readme/terraform/terraform/7265035e-c57d-41f4-b804-4e495ad4c4b7-global).
+For more detailed information, see the [Readme file - Input Parameters](https://cloud.ibm.com/catalog/content/content-ibm-sap-vpc-automation-s4hana-ec60f4ee-c27d-4bcb-8aef-dee83a3f2659-global/readme/terraform/terraform/7265035e-c57d-41f4-b804-4e495ad4c4b7-global){: external}.

     |Parameter	|Description|
     |-----|-----|